camunda/blog.camunda.org/content/post/2017/05/camunda-modeler-018-released.md

 We are happy to announce the Camunda Modeler version 1.8 release!

-This release brings extensibility through plugins, a minimap that helps you navigating big processes and a number of improvements for the modeling experience.
+This release brings extensibility through plugins, a minimap that helps you to navigate big processes and a number of improvements for the modeling experience.

 [Download](https://camunda.org/bpmn/tool/) the new version from [camunda.org](https://camunda.org/bpmn/tool/).